BOSSY254-LEVI/BOSSY254-LEVI/README.md

 ---
 ## 🧠 Wondering Who is Bossie Levi?

-Detail-oriented and capable IT professional with hands-on experience in operating systems, firewalls, network security, and troubleshooting.
+I am a Detail-oriented and capable IT professional with hands-on experience in operating systems, firewalls, network security, and troubleshooting.
 Skilled in biometric systems, software configuration, and delivering responsive IT support.

 Proficient in functioning in high-pressure work environments and solving problems with analytical thinking.
 Passionate about creating technological solutions that make a real impact.